Purpose: To provide guidance to State agencies regarding the use of bid, performance, and payment security in procurement contracts.

 Background: This Advisory provides guidance concerning when it is appropriate to require bid, performance, or payment security on State contracts.
 Overly stringent requirements for bid, performance or payment bonds may limit participation by small and minority businesses and increase contract costs for the State.

 Bid, performance, and payment security is required only for construction contracts expected to exceed $100,000.
 State procurement regulations authorize - but do not require - bid security for non-construction contracts expected to exceed $50,000.
 State procurement regulations authorize - but do not require - performance and payment security on non-construction procurement contracts if the contract is expected to exceed $100,000.
 COMAR 21.06.07.01.
 (See Security Guidelines for a full description).
-Acceptable security includes bid, performance, and payment bonds; irrevocable letters of credit; certified checks; and cashier’s checks and bonds provided by an individual surety (see Board Advisory 2006-4 Individual Surety Bonds).
+Acceptable security includes bid, performance, and payment bonds; irrevocable letters of credit; certified checks; and cashier’s checks.

 Determination: In considering whether to require security in any particular solicitation, the procurement officer should consider: